jsoberg/jsoberg.github.io/_posts/2025-07-03-opensource.md

 # Guide to making your first open source contribution

 ## Step 1 - Set a small goal
 Arguably the most important step in this journey is to set a small initial goal.
-You might be excited to completely rewrite the UI of an application, and maybe someday you will!; for your first contribution, it's better to set a smaller and more achievable goal.
+You might be excited to completely rewrite the UI of an application, and maybe someday you will!
+For your first contribution, it's better to set a smaller and more achievable goal.

 Remember, open source contributions are something that you're doing on your own time and for the benefit of the community; you aren't beholden to the same constraints that you are when working for a company.
 It's important to keep this in mind, setting a pace that is maintainable over time.
 In this line of work, putting unrealistic expectations on yourself (both in your day job, and in your open source work) can be a slippery slope to burnout and adding stress to your life.